micleners/wp-local-dev-to-live/README.md

 If you are struggling with getting the Duplicator files up to your website.
 You can try to use [WP All-In-One-Migration](https://researchasahobby.com/migrate-big-website-new-domain-subdomain-free-testing-easiest-way/).

-# Part 4: Best of Luck!
+# Closing: Best of Luck!

 This is where our tutorial ends.
-I hope that you found it useful!
+I hope that you learned something useful!
+If you have questions or suggestion on this tutorial, my email is mb.johnsonbece@gmail.com and please come checkout our local [Des Moines WordPress Meetup](https://www.meetup.com/wordpressdsm/)!